Wouter1/EMU-driver/Install.md

 On El Capitano:

-1. reboot in safe mode (hold cmd-R while booting)
+1. reboot in recovery mode (hold cmd-R while booting)
 2. go to utilities-terminal
 3. enter this command:
     ```csrutil disable```
+4. reboot your machine

 On Yosemite and earlier: